Gina de Venecia: Political career

-During the May 10, 2010, elections de Venecia won as Congresswoman of the Fourth District of Pangasinan.
+In 2010, de Venecia was elected Congresswoman of the 4th District of Pangasinan, succeeding her husband Jose de Venecia Jr., who was term limited.
 On January 17, 2011, she was elected as President of the Association of Lady Legislators of the 15th Congress.

-Last May 13, 2013, she won her second landslide victory as congresswoman.
-She asked for reconciliation among victors and vanquished in Pangasinan and thanked the Blessed Virgin Mary of Manaoag for the largely peaceful elections in the province.
+She was re-elected in 2013 through a landslide victory.
+She asked for reconciliation among victors and vanquished in Pangasinan and thanked the Our Lady of Manaoag for the largely peaceful elections in the province.
+She initially filed her bid for reelection ahead of the 2016 elections but later withdrew on December 8, 2015 and supported the candidacy of her son, Christopher, who eventually succeeded her.
+Gina regained the seat in 2025 after Christopher was term-limited.

 Distinctions

 De Venecia has received an honorary doctorate degree in humanities from Mindanao State University (2001), Pangasinan State University (2007), Laguna State Polytechnic University (2007) and University of Luzon (2009).
 During the International Women's Day celebration on March 7, 2007, de Venecia was the recipient of the Outstanding Humanitarian Service Award from the International Centennial Feminist Association of the Philippines and the Rotary Club of Manila 101.